-The Los Angeles Eco-Village (LAEV) neighborhood is located in the north end of Wilshire Center/Koreatown/East Hollywood in the city of Los Angeles.
-Our 40 member intentional community living in the LAEV neighborhood demonstrates processes for achieving lower environmental impacts while raising the quality of community life.
+The Los Angeles Eco-Village (LAEV) neighborhood is located in the north end of Wilshire Center/Koreatown and in East Hollywood in the city of Los Angeles.
+Our 30 to 40 member intentional community living in the LAEV two block neighborhood demonstrates processes for achieving lower environmental impacts while raising the quality of community life.
 We envision changing the way we live in the city and strive to inspire others to make more rapid and deeper changes in their living patterns, as well.
+These LAEV processes began in 1993.

 This is our virtual home and a gateway to our family of organizations working toward ever greater manifestation of the LAEV vision.